zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ## Standard Query Operators

-The following table lists of all Dynamic Query Operators are supported on a `IQueryable` or `IQueryable<T>`.
+The following table lists all Dynamic Query Operators that are supported on an `IQueryable` or `IQueryable<T>`.

 Query Operator | Return Type | Info
 :--| :- | :-